Shravan157/Shravan157/README.md

 - Full-Stack Developer
 - Software Engineering Intern
 - AI/ML Developer
+- Data Engineer

 **What I Bring:**
 - Strong foundation in Java and Spring Boot ecosystem
+- Deep Python expertise with NumPy and Pandas for data analysis
 - Experience with modern web development practices
 - Enthusiasm for learning and adapting to new technologies
 - Collaborative mindset and problem-solving skills
+- Ability to bridge backend development with data science

 ---